veggiespam/ImageLocationScanner/README.md

 	the same type.
 Thus more than one GPS location can appear.
 The ILS software displays all that are detected.
 * What types of image files are scanned, why don't you scan type X
-  - Currently, ILS scans: "jpeg", "jpg", "png", "heif" extensions and mime types
+  - Currently, ILS scans: "jpeg", "jpg", "png", "heif", "tiff", "tif" extensions and mime types
   - ILS could possibly find leaks in "raw" or "psd" (Photoshop), but those files 1) are generally not displayed in-line on a browser and 2) can be huge and would start slowing down Burp - but Burp is already reading them.
 TBD.
   - We generally don't see embedded leakage data in "gif", so we don't scan those.
 * I see GPS location and altitude, but where is the speed, bearing, reference data, etc
   - We decided to not display all the GPS data, simply the location and altitude.
 Submit a patch if you need all GPS info.
 * You missed the serial number for Camera Type X
 	- Could be true.
-This information exposure list was built by manually looking through all "Makernote" tags available in MDE.
+This information exposure list was built by manually looking through all Makernote tags available in MDE.
 If something new was added, then ILS needs to also account for it.
 File a bug report [on GitHub](https://github.com/veggiespam/ImageLocationScanner/issues) and we will update in a future release.
-* Another Exif scanner says `City = ` with no city listed
+* Another Exif scanner says `City = ` with no city listed or `City = ---` but ILS does not show this.
-	- It actually says "City = \\0\\0\\0\\0\\0 ..." with maybe 64 nulls.
+	- It actually says "City = \\0\\0\\0\\0\\0 ..." with maybe 64 nulls or "City = (single space)".
 	In newer versions ILS, we simply filter out strings that start with a null character.
 We assume someone isn't hiding data after the first null.
-* Another Exif scanner says `City = ---` but ILS does not show this value.
   - Some cameras and devices, like Panasonic, place "---" into fields where there is no value or the value is unknown.
 Other examples observed are "Off" when there is no data entered into the text field or a feature is inactive or a single space for a name or "-".
-    ILS just filters these fields from the display since there is no location or privacy leakage.
+    ILS does not consider these as location or privacy leaks, so they are not displayed.

 ## Build Requirements